 All in all, it sounds like filming Wonder Woman 1984 was a difficult but rewarding process.
 “I love this character,” Gadot said, signing off.
 “I’m so happy and excited, can’t wait to share it with you in 2020!”

 In late October 2018, Warner Bros.
 Pictures announced some changes to its upcoming movie calendar that included a new, later premiere date for Wonder Woman 1984.
 The sequel to Wonder Woman will hit theaters June 5, 2020, instead of its previous November 2019 release date.

 Super excited to announce that, thanks to the changing landscape, we are able to put Wonder Woman back to its rightful home.
 June 5, 2020.
 Be there or be square!!!

 No reason was given for the change, which now makes Wonder Woman 1984 the only film scheduled to premiere that weekend.

-Wonder Woman 1984 was initially given a December 13 release date in 2019, only to have Warner Bros.
+Wonder Woman 1984 was initially given a December 13, 2019, release date, only to have Warner Bros.
 Pictures move the premiere a month earlier to November 1, then move it back to its current June 2020 release date.